Definition, Etiology, Pathogenesis Top

 Principles of hyperthyroidism treatment: See Thyrotoxicosis.

-The method of choice in the radical treatment of hyperthyroidism in GD: Table 2 in Thyrotoxicosis.
+The method of choice in the radical treatment of hyperthyroidism in GD: Table.
+Methods of treatment of thyrotoxicosis….
 In approximately three-fourths of patients, one administration of 131I is sufficient, whereas in the remaining cases, a repeated dose is required, usually after 6 months.
 Patients with large goiters causing tracheal compression and airway compromise should be treated in a hospital (a transient increase in the thyroid volume is possible due to edema).
 In severe or moderate active GO, radioiodine treatment is not suggested as a therapy for GD due to the risk of worsening GO symptoms.Evidence 1Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of intervention).
 Quality of Evidence lowered due to indirectness (evidence from trials using radioactive iodine among patients with mild Graves orbitopathy suggests that the use of radioactive iodine for active severe Graves disease could carry a significant risk for adverse effects.
 The possible harm is valued very highly).
 Tallstedt L, Lundell G, Torring O, et al. Occurrence of ophthalmopathy after treatment for Graves' hyperthyroidism.
 The Thyroid Study Group.
 N Engl J Med.
 1992 Jun 25;326(26):1733-8.
 PubMed PMID: 1489388.
 In mild active GO, a concomitant glucocorticoid therapy is suggested to accompany 131I treatment (because of the risk of transient exacerbation)Evidence 2Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to inconsistency and imprecision.
 Bartalena L, Marcocci C, Bogazzi F, et al. Relation between therapy for hyperthyroidism and the course of Graves' ophthalmopathy.
 N Engl J Med.
 1998 Jan 8;338(2):73-8.
 PubMed PMID: 9420337.—prednisone 0.3 to 0.5 mg/kg/d starting from day 1 to 3 of radioiodine administration and continuing for 1 month; then the dose should be gradually tapered off to discontinue within ≤3 months.
 Smoking exacerbates GO, and thus patients with GO should be recommended to quit.

 An unequivocal indication for surgery is the presence of a nodule with cytologic or clinical features of malignancy (the risk of thyroid cancer in GD is 2%-7% lifelong, similar to that in other forms of nodular goiter).
 Surgery is preferred in patients with concomitant severe orbitopathy or with large goiters (>80 mL) causing compression symptoms, particularly if the goiter contains large areas with no iodine uptake.
 The volume of the fragments of the thyroid gland remaining after surgery strongly correlates with the risk of recurrence of GD, which more and more often is a rationale for performing total or near-total thyroidectomy; however, due to a higher risk of long-term complications, this approach is not universally accepted.
 An unavoidable sequela of the surgery is hypothyroidism (at least subclinical), requiring hormone replacement therapy.